Skip to Main Content

 Journal articles

-Journals are published quicker than books and can provide depth of analysis and opinion to inform argument.
+Journal articles are published more quickly than books and can provide depth of analysis and opinion to inform argument.
 They are often peer reviewed and are written by academics or practitioners with expertise in a particular area of law.
 Remember journal articles may not always reflect the current law and it is important to check if there have been any updates since the article was published.

 Why use law journals?

-• To provide an overview on the law related to a research area
+• To provide an overview of the law related to a research area.

 A key Australian law journal database is AGIS.
 You can search by keywords in the abstract, author, article title, case name or Act considered.